thomas861205/vscode-settings/README.md

 ## Extensions

-> One of the features of VScode -- a wide variety of extensions, which makes the programming process efficient and satisfying.
+> One of the features of VScode -- a wide variety of extensions, which makes the programming process efficient and satisfying.<br>
 > Easy to browse and install, click the 擴充功能 on the left side.

 ![](https://github.com/thomas861205/vscode-settings/blob/master/extensions.png)